kkinnebrew/clementine/README.md

 <script type="text/javascript" href="clementine.js"></script>
 ```

-Clementine is also available via [Bower] by adding `clementine` to your `bower.json` file or running the following in your terminal.
+Clementine is also available via [Bower] by adding `clementine` to your `bower.json` file or running the following in your terminal:

 ```
 bower install clementine